Commandos 3: Destination Berlin: Plot

-Central Europe

 In Saint-Avold, René Duchamp and Paul Toledo board an armoured train carrying stolen artwork but are discovered.
 The Germans warn the next station and they try to derail the train using explosives.
 Jack O'Hara discovers this and he single-handedly clears the area before boarding the train just as it passes.
 Together with Duchamp and Toledo, the three take control of the train.
 The Germans, however, destroy an incoming railroad bridge, forcing O'Hara to stop the locomotive.
 Duchamp and Toledo are captured and loaded onto a truck along with the artwork, while O'Hara hides in the back of another truck.

 With the German convoy scheduled to pass through a small town in Forbach, Sir Francis T. Woolridge and Thomas Hancock eliminate the town of all German resistance, allowing American soldiers to fortify the area and prepare for their arrival.
 The convoy arrives escorted by Tiger I tanks but is ambushed as they enter the town.
 The trucks carrying Duchamp and Toledo are freed and the artwork is recovered.

-Normandy

 On June 6, 1944, the night before the Normandy landings, Hancock and Toledo infiltrate a German encampment serving as reinforcements near Caen.
 They destroy a fuel depot, munitions building and as many Tiger I tanks, Schwerer Panzerspähwagen armored cars and Sd.Kfz.
 251 half-tracks.
 At daybreak, James Blackwood infiltrates a port in Le Havre, disabling two German E-boats using mines.
 As the landings commence, O'Hara joins the Americans as they converge on Omaha Beach.
 Together, they take out the coastal artillery and clear the bunkers of all German troops.

+Release

+Commandos 3: Destination Berlin was released for Windows in October 2003 for North American, European, and Australian markets.

+Developed by Zonic, a Mac OS X port of the game was released on June 3, 2005, by publisher Feral Interactive along with the Commandos 2: Men of Courage as part of the Commandos Battle Pack.
+Developed by Raylight Games, a remastered version of the game subtitled HD Remaster was released on August 30, 2022, via publisher Kalypso Media for Windows, Nintendo Switch, PlayStation 4, and Xbox One.

 Reception

 Commandos 3 received a "Gold" award from the Asociación Española de Distribuidores y Editores de Software de Entretenimiento (aDeSe), for more than 40,000 sales in Spain during its first 12 months.

-Commandos 3 received "average" reviews according to review aggregator Metacritic.
-The game was criticized for being difficult to play on account of having fewer hotkeys than its predecessors.
-The player has to control the commandos using the buttons in the pop-up menu at the bottom of the screen.
-Also, the game is locked at an 800x600 resolution which was relatively low at the time of release.
+Commandos 3 received "average" reviews according to review aggregator website Metacritic.
+The game was criticized for being difficult to play on account of having fewer hotkeys than its predecessors and being locked at an 800x600 resolution which was low-end at the time of release.